Laptop Mag Verdict

 The biggest difference in Google Assistant in Chrome OS today vs Google Assistant back when the Pixelbook came out is that the results now arrive much faster.
 Google claims the speed is improved by 350 percent.
 I still don't exactly know when I'd use this feature in everyday activity, but it certainly is a neat trick.

-Chrome OS Evolved
+Google Pixel Slate Chrome OS

 If the Pixelbook exemplified Chrome OS's potential as a laptop, the Pixel Slate proves that Google's experience in Android is great for a touch-based experience.
 In particular, the settings and notifications menu, opened by tapping the bubble with the time in the bottom right corner, has been overhauled to a fantastic degree.
 Now, it looks just like the pull-down settings menu in a Pixel phone, and the system notifications also look just like those from an Android device.